Chapter 1. Getting Started

 - Internet environment with port 2600 outbound open

-The RTL Client provides an environment to run various tests by remotely accessing physical devices through Java applications running on user PCs.
+The RTL Client provides an environment to run various tests by remotely accessing physical devices through Java applications running on your computer.

 Figure 1 RTL Client

-The devices we support are categorized as product lines like Galaxy, Z and Gear, and displayed on each product page.
+The devices we support are categorized as product lines, and you can see available devices at each product page.

-You must check the details of the selected device before starting the RTL Client.
+Please make sure to check the device information you selected before starting the RTL Client.

-- Depending on your network environment, the download time may vary.
-(RTL Client file size: approximately 7 MB)
+Depending on your network environment, the download time may vary.
+(RTL Client file size: approximately 10MB).

 Figure 4 RTL Client in action